ory/docs/docs/kratos/self-service/flows/verify-email-account-activation.md

 - Unknown email address: `verify_invalid`
 - Known email address: `verify_valids`

+## Account Activation

+Using this feature implements the so-called "account activation" with the difference that ORY Kratos does not provide a feature that prevents sign in into accounts without verified addresses.
+The reason being that verification is proving that the user controls the given address, but it is not an authentication mechanism.

+You may however chose to limit what an identity without verified addresses is able to do in your application logic or API Gateways.

 ## Setting Email Verification

 You must define at least one Identity Traits field as a verification field.
 You